0xSero/partisia-docs/docs/node-operations/delegated-staking.md

 !!! success

     Your tokens are now **available** for the node operator to use.
-    However, to reap any rewards the node operator needs to accept your tokens and associate them to a job.
+    However, to reap any rewards the node operator needs to associate your tokens to a job.
     You might need to contact them to make sure your tokens are being used.